 We would explore convening a colloquium (online or in-person) with other institutional stakeholders to examine emerging issues in mediation ethics and potential collaboration amongst institutions with respect to standard-setting.

-Omer Shapira has been recommended and approved as Committee Chair; Prof Zachary Calo and Ivana Nincic are acting as joint Secretaries.
+Omer Shapira has been recommended and approved as Committee Chair; Prof Zachary Calo and Indrė Korsakovienė are acting as joint Secretaries.
+Ivana Nincic was co-initiator and acted as co-secretary until December 2022.

 The IMI Ethics committee was convened in 2014 to review the existing IMI Code of Professional Conduct and create a new Code of Professional Conduct for Mediation Providers.
 Members were (in alphabetical order):